Click the image to access our latest brochure and learn more about the program.

 Honors Program seminars encourage active participation of students in their learning process.
 Seminars fulfill core requirements (introductory and advanced) and requirements for specific academic majors and minors.
 Typically, Honors seminars are interdisciplinary in nature, often team-taught.
 Individual departments collaborate with the Honors Program to offer Honors courses and contribute faculty to the University Honors Program.

-Students in all of the professional colleges may take Honors courses to fulfill requirements and electives in the liberal arts and sciences, courses Villanova University believes are an essential component of any undergraduate degree program.
+Students in all of the professional colleges may take Honors courses to fulfill requirements and electives in the liberal arts and sciences, which Villanova University believes are an essential component of any undergraduate degree program.
 Students in the professional colleges are full participants in the Honors Program and all its activities.

 Up to 20 Honors students each year are awarded the Connelly-Delouvrier International Scholarship, which provides tuition funding for an academic semester abroad.

 Students who have done well in high school generally have the ability to do well in Honors courses.
 For most students invited into the Program, the issue is less ability than motivation.
-For example, will I mind finishing a reading assignment or completing a paper while my friends are partying?

 Motivated students in the Program will receive top grades as in any course.
-Some may find they have to work harder for that "A or A-" in an Honors seminar than for a ‘sure A’ in a regular section.
+Some may find they have to work harder for that "A or A-" in an Honors seminar than for a "sure A" in a regular section.
 Others find that they do better in Honors courses because they learn better in the Program’s small-class environment of open discussion.

 Honors students find their principal competition comes from themselves.
 Students in the Program are supportive of each other and work as academic teammates, not adversaries.